Not My Job: Garth Brooks Gets Quizzed On Other Garths

 SAGAL: Do you...

 BROOKS: Last night, she was making homemade ice cream.
 I said, you know what that needs?
-A little tortellini in everything.
+A little tortellini.

 (LAUGHTER)